spardoel/Bike-trainer/Posts/2022-08-18-bike_trainer_blog_1.md

 # Developing a cycling control program for my indoor trainer (TrainerRoad clone) Part 1 - Establish a BLE connection
 First of all, thanks for checking out my Github page!
-This project is a personal development project that I am undertaking to practice my python coding skills and to explore new libraries and functionalities.
+This is a personal development project that I am undertaking to practice my python coding skills and to explore new libraries and functionalities.
 My intention is to use mainly python and PostgreSQL.

 The overall goal is to make a basic version of TrainerRoad, which is a popular cycling training platform.